nicolaspn/promtotwilio/README.md

 ## Configuration

-It needs 4 environment variables:
+It needs 5 arguments:

+- `PORT` - Listener port
 - `SID` - Twilio Account SID
 - `TOKEN` - Twilio Auth Token
-- `RECEIVER` - Phone number of receiver (optional parameter, representing default receiver)
 - `SENDER` - Phone number managed by Twilio (friendly name)

 You can see a basic launch inside the Makefile.